 Summer Reading Program - Every summer, our library has a summer reading program on both Tuesdays and Wednesdays usually during the month of June.
 We schedule various programs that both entertain and educate.
 Children of all ages are welcome.
 Some of our programs have been puppet shows, a program featuring loccal wildlife, celtic history, fishing, scuba diving, illusionists, beekeeping, and an instrument petting zoo featuring the CCHS Marching Eagles.
 Children who wish to may fill out Reading Logs or Listening Logs to receive prizes for the number of books they read from the library during the reading program's duration.

-Middle School Book Club - The Middle School Book Club is open to children who have finished third grade through sixth grade.
+Middle School Book Club (Not currently meeting)- The Middle School Book Club is open to children who have finished third grade through sixth grade.
 The group meets every Thursday from 2:00 to 3:00 P.M. during the months of June and July.
 A book is selected for the entire group to read, and it is discussed at the following meeting.
 The children usually do either an art project or a game that goes along with the book, and a snack is served that is book-related.
 Some of our previous favorites have been Sarah, Plain and Tall; Mr. Popper's Penguins, How to Eat Fried Worms, The Wizard Of Oz, Emily's Runaway Imagination, My Side of the Mountain, The Penderwicks, Amelia Earhart: Young Aviator, and Jeremy Thatcher: Dragon Hatcher.
 Each child is responsible for purchasing his/her own book.

 R.E.A.D.S. - R.E.A.D.S. stands for Regional Ebook & Audiobook Download System.
 If you enjoy reading on your digital reader or would just like to see how this technology works, visit our READS site and use your library card to download books for free.
 Just use your library card number and create a free account to begin.
 There is a wonderful tutorial to help you get started.
 Click here to access this site.
 The Chester County Library has also purchased e-books for our own library.
 To view these unique titles that are not in the shared collection or extra copies of popular titles that our library has purchased, click here.
 We are the Hatchie River Region on the map.
 If you have any questions, feel free to call the library at 731-989-4673.